Scooter Insurance from Swinton

 Swinton Motorbike Insurance includes access to a panel of UK insurers and a range of scooter policies.
-From retro and classic scooters to imports and maxi-scooters, we can find a policy for you - even if you have zero no claims bonus.
+From retro and classic scooters to imports and maxi-scooters, we'll aim to find a policy for you - even if you have zero no claims bonus.

-At Swinton, our dedicated Bike Insurance team will help you find the best deal, by comparing quotes from a panel of motorcycle insurers.
+At Swinton, our dedicated Bike Insurance team will help you find a suitable deal, by comparing quotes from a panel of motorcycle insurers.
 We'll give you the lowest price we get back from them for a range of motorbike makes and models.

 Yes, it is a legal requirement to have insurance if you own or ride a scooter.
 If you hold a SORN (Statutory Off Road Notification) then you won’t require insurance, but if you have not declared your scooter as ‘off the road’ then you are required to insure your scooter even if it is not in use.

 What type of insurance do I need for my scooter?

 Third party only insurance will cover you for any damage you may cause to another person’s property.
 Third party, fire and theft will extend cover to protect your bike from fire damage and theft.
 If you need additional cover and want to protect your own scooter from accidental damage, vandalism, fire and theft then you should look to buy comprehensive cover, all of which Swinton can offer.